hyperborean6/TAOR/README.md

 Right now, at large, the social cohesion of communities is being dissolved.
 The visible patterns emergent as a result of this are people "reacting" to each new crisis with a total lack of teamwork or foresight.
 But creating a shared vision and community conscioussness could change that.
 Im not trying to "re-assemble the pieces of the old system".
 Im describing something new.
 By building a strong identitity, then planning for shared goals it becomes much easier to accomplish difficult things.

 # How
 This document explains how you as an individual can grow your community.
-The process will be self expanding to other more capable people and transition to more of the noble lie to those on the edges.

 # Contributions